liuzey/EECS738_Final/README.md

 | Original Accu(%) | 78.18 | 77.88 | 77.17 | 77.08 |
 | Atk suc rate(%) | 1.67 | 4.46 | 11.63 | 14.92 |

 Here we can see that bigger trigger tend to survive more in the transfer.
+This aligns with intuition that large trigger indicates more traces in model training.

 ### Results: Influence of strategy
 In this part, we explore the influence of attack strategy, as we mentioned above, over attack success rate.
 The source domain is CIFAR for results as follows.
 Results shows that backdoor trained using tuning strategy has a higher survival rate after transfer.